nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `DengueHotspotTracker` and the **Actor** is the `user`, unless specified otherwise)
+For all use cases below, the **System** is the `DengueHotspotTracker` and the **Actor** is the `user`, unless specified otherwise.

 #### Use case: Add a case

 **MSS**

-1. User requests to add a case
+1. User requests to add a case.
-2. DengueHotspotTracker adds the case
+2. DengueHotspotTracker adds the case.

     Use case ends.

 **Extensions**

 * 1a.
 The case to be added is missing a required field, or has invalid input for a field.
     * 1a1.
 DengueHotspotTracker shows an error message.
       Use case resumes at step 1.

     * 1a.
 The proposed case to be added results in a duplicate case.
         * 1a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 1.

 #### Use case: Edit a case

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to edit a case at a particular index in the list
+3. User requests to edit a case at a particular index in the list.
-4. DengueHotspotTracker edits the case
+4. DengueHotspotTracker edits the case.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.

     Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 * 3a.
 The user does not provide a field to edit.
     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 * 3a.
 The proposed edit results in a duplicate case.
     * 3a1.
 DengueHotspotTracker shows an error message.

     Use case resumes at step 2.

 #### Use case: Delete a single case by index

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to delete a single case by index in the list
+3. User requests to delete a single case by index in the list.
-4. DengueHotspotTracker deletes the case
+4. DengueHotspotTracker deletes the case.

     Use case ends.